 Explore more: Travel Guide to Porto

-Some are viewpoints with free access to the public while others are private establishments that have a privileged view.
-Our favourites:
+There are viewpoints with public access, and others are private establishments with privileged views.
+Our favorites:

 Viewpoints in Porto

-- Miradouro da Vitória: One of the most famous which offers a complete view of both the historic part of Porto and Vila Nova de Gaia;
+- Miradouro da Vitória: one of the most well-known, offering a panoramic view of both Porto’s historic area and Vila Nova De Gaia;

-- Miradouro das Virtudes: Located in Jardim das Virtudes, very popular among local residents during the summer;
+- Miradouro das Virtudes: located in Jardim das Virtudes, very popular among residents during the summer;

-- Torreão do Jardim do Palácio: On one side the Crystal Palace Gardens, on the other Gaia with the Douro River cutting the horizon.
+- Torreão do Jardim do Palácio: on one side are the Crystal Palace Gardens; on the other, Gaia with the Douro River cutting the horizon.
 Climb the medieval-style Tower and catch a glimpse of the view;

 - Bar Guindalense: the bar is located in the Sé district and has a beautiful view of the Douro River and the D. Luis I bridge;

-- Bar Miradouro Ignez: the bar was opened in 2009 and offers stunning views of the Douro River and good appetizers for a happy hour.
+- Bar Miradouro Ignez: the bar opened in 2009, provides a stunning view of the Douro River and good appetizers for a happy hour.

 Viewpoints in Vila Nova de Gaia

-- Serra do Pilar Monastery: When crossing the Dom Luís I bridge, Jardim do Morro will be on your right while the Monastery of Serra do Pilar will be on your left.
-It is impossible not to notice its presence.
-For an even higher view of Porto from above, go up to the Monastery and enjoy the scenery!
+- Serra do Pilar Monastery: when crossing the Dom Luis I Bridge, Jardim do Morro is on your right and the Monastery de Serra do Pilar on your left.
+It’s impossible to miss it, and you can enjoy a beautiful view of Porto by going up to the Monastery.

 Eat like a ‘Tripeiro’

-One of the typical dishes of the city is the Porto-style Tripas (Tripas à moda do Porto), made with veal tripe, sausages, pork belly and white beans.
-A legend around the dish is that in the Age of Discovery the Infante D. Henrique requested meat from the local population to supply his caravels; the residents gave all the meat they had, leaving only the guts, which led to the creation of the recipe.
-A tip is to order this dish in the traditional restaurant A Cozinha do Manel.
+One of the city’s typical dishes is the Porto-style Tripas (Tripas à moda do Porto), made with veal tripe, sausages, pork belly, and white beans.
+A legend around the dish is that in the Age of Discovery, Infante D. Henrique requested meat from the local population to supply his caravels; the residents gave all the meat they had, leaving only the guts, thus creating the recipe.
+You can find a good one in the traditional restaurant A Cozinha do Manel.

-A tip is to eat these delicacies in traditional Tascas, simple family establishments around the city that offer good and affordable food.
+If you’re looking for traditional and simpler meals, go to Tascas, which are family establishments around the city that offer good and affordable food.

 - Bolhão Market: opened in 1839, it is one of the most famous markets in Porto and a Monument of Public Interest.
 The market has been under renovation since 2018, but you can still shop and stroll at the temporary Bolhão Market, located just 2 minutes away from the original building.
-The place, in addition to the traditional flower and fruit stalls, also houses restaurants, bars, cafes and craft shops.
+In addition to traditional fruit and flower stalls, the market also has bars, cafes, restaurants, and craft shops;

-Porto has several fairs where you can buy unique items such as decorative objects, books, coins, records, clothes and paintings.
+Porto hosts several fairs that allow you to buy unique items such as decorative articles, books, coins, records, clothes, and paintings.
 Some recommendations:

 - Vandoma Fair: Saturdays morning in the avenue 25 de Abril;